 Check out our Nutrition Calculator.

 Contact us on the Talk To Us section of our website, and we'll be happy to help you further.

-You should avoid our meats (obviously), cheese, sour cream, and chipotle-honey vinaigrette.
+You should avoid our meats (obviously), shredded Monterey Jack cheese, queso, sour cream, and chipotle-honey vinaigrette.

 You should avoid our meats (obviously).
-Our cheese is made with a vegetable-based rennet, and our sour cream is 100% cultured cream.
+Our shredded Monterey Jack cheese and queso are made with a vegetable-based rennet, and our sour cream is 100% cultured cream.
 If your own personal vegetarian guidelines therefore allow you to eat these dairy items, then that's terrific.
 If not, then you should avoid them.
 Please note this information is different for those who choose a vegan diet.

 Feel free!
-Our cheese and sour cream are both pasteurized.
+Our shredded Monterey Jack cheese, queso, and sour cream are made with pasteurized milk.

 We're flattered.
 We really are, but we do not actually sell any of our foods in bulk.
 In order to maintain the shelf life required for retail, we’d have to add preservatives and we don’t want to do that.
 We're happy to sell you some sides if you'd like.